-Client Name: FSFN #: I,, a Florida Statutes.
-I understand my needs, my living OR m a vulnerable adult as defined in Chapter 415, g conditions, and my personal circumstances.
-I,, as defined in Chapter 415, Florida Statutes.
-I und personal circumstances. m the caregiver/guardian of a vulnerable adult lerstand his/her needs, living conditions, and Therefore, I am: Requesting and specifically consenting to the Dep and/or arranging for the provision of protective ser Refusing the assistance of, or any intervention by, hereby specifically refuse to consent to the provisi I have read and understand this form.
-This the day of, I am unable to read and this form has been read a the day of and explained to me prior to signature.
-This is Client's Signature or Mark Witness Witness Caregiver's/Guardian's Signature Witness Witness
+Client Name: FSFN #: , am a vulnerable adult as defined in Chapter 415, ving conditions, and my personal circumstances.
+OR I,as defined in Chapter 415, Florida Statutes.
+I u personal circumstances. , am the caregiver/guardian of a vulnerable adult nderstand his/her needs, living conditions, and Therefore, I am: Requesting and specifically consenting to the D and/or arranging for the provision of protective Refusing the assistance of, or any intervention hereby specifically refuse to consent to the pro- by, the Department of Children and Families and vision of protective services.
+I have read and understand this form.
+This the day of I am unable to read and this form has been rea theday of id and explained to me prior to signature.
+This is Client's Signature or Mark Witness Caregiver's/Guardian's Signature Witness